How to Strengthen the Bond With Your Difficult Child - Baby Chick

 In the same way, if your child is a hugger or likes physical touch, make a point to snuggle with them at some point during your day.
 According to scientific studies, children who receive regular positive physical touch are physically and mentally healthier than those who do not.3 You may need to put your phone away (or anything that distracts you) to make these moments special and impactful together.

-5. Use a positive tone of voice.
+5. Use a Positive Tone of Voice

 The tone of voice we use as parents and caregivers is essential.
 Children absorb our words, and more importantly, they absorb feelings from your tone of voice.
 Try to become more aware of how you speak to your little one.
 When your voice is full of contempt, this has a damaging effect on their self-esteem over time.4

-If you are angry and your tone sounds critical or negative, gently guide your tone of voice back to a neutral sound.
+If you are angry and your tone sounds critical or negative, gently guide your voice back to a neutral sound.
 Ideally, you want to use encouraging, uplifting, calm, and loving tones of voice with your child, even when they misbehave.
 When you yell at your child, this can further impair your ability to connect.
 But if you speak to them softly and encouragingly, this can strengthen your bond immeasurably.
-It’s never too late to start speaking to your child more kindly.
+It’s never too late to start talking to your child more kindly.

 Things between you and your difficult child may have escalated to a point where you expect bad behavior from them.
 While it’s important to acknowledge and work with your child on improving their difficult behavior, write down a list of your child’s strengths.
 What are they good at?
 Are there hobbies, games, or activities they enjoy or excel at?
 What kind of toys do they like playing with?
 What sorts of positive behaviors have you observed them engaging in?
 Once you’ve identified these, make a point to increase those activities and verbally encourage and praise your child’s strengths.
 Receiving this kind of positive feedback is enormously important in helping build your child’s self-esteem.
 It also encourages more positive actions from them and increases the strength of your relationship with them.5